jay-joshy/allergyguide/content/research/sygma2.md

 This study was a <span class="hl-yellow">double-blind, multicenter, parallel-group randomized controlled trial</span> conducted over <span class="hl-yellow">52 weeks</span> across 354 sites in 25 countries.

-{% text_image(src="/research/sygma2/study_design.png", alt="Figure S1, showing the study design", caption = "Figure S1 from the supplementary appendix.") %}
+{% text_image(src="/research/sygma2/study_design.png", alt="Figure S1, showing the study design", caption = "Study design.
+Figure S1 from the supplementary appendix.") %}

 There was a **2 to 4 week run-in period** where patients used PRN terbutaline alone for symptom relief, before randomization.
 Randomization was stratified by study site, and computer generated.
 During the 52-week period there was no regular medication reminders.